Sequenom Fires Top Brass After Investigation

 the musical genius of Itzhak

-Perlman; and he once testified
+Perlman; and he once

-in court that his own error rate
+testified in court that his own

-was merely "something less
+error rate was merely

-than my savior, Jesus Christ."
+savior, Jesus Christ."
+West

-West had been exposed in
+had been exposed in articles

-articles in both the American
+in both the American Bar

-Bar Association Law Journal
+Association Law Journal and

-and the National Law Review,
+the National Law Review, and

-and he was suspended and
+he was suspended and later

-later resigned from the
+resigned from the American

-American Board of Forensic
+Board of Forensic

 Odontologists.
 But Lampton